Menu

 In 2013, an asbestos victim won a mesothelioma lawsuit against Dow Chemical Company.
 The plaintiff experienced asbestos exposure while working at the chemical plant.
 After a mesothelioma diagnosis, he filed a lawsuit against the company.
 A jury found Dow Chemical Company at fault and awarded the plaintiff $5.95 million.

-Experienced mesothelioma lawyers have helped secure millions of dollars in compensation for these victims.
+Experienced mesothelioma lawyers have helped secure millions of dollars in compensation for workers and their loved ones.
 Chemical plant workers may also pursue other compensation options.
-For example, they may be eligible for asbestos trust fund claims or workers’ compensation.
+For example, they may be eligible for asbestos trust fund claims or veterans benefits.
 An experienced mesothelioma law firm can help victims understand their eligibility for compensation.

-Verdicts or settlements may help victims and their families afford treatment and other expenses.
+Verdicts or settlements may help mesothelioma patients and their families afford treatment and other expenses.

 04. Asbestos Safety